 - HOW HIGH THE MOON (without dubbed audience)

 Morten Reff dates this bootleg at appr.
-1979 and variant 2 (below) to 1980.
+1979 and variant 2 (below) at 1980.
 To me variant 1 looks at least some years older.
 Label and cover look more like an early 1970's bootleg.
+However, since Nooger's other Chess releases came out in 1976 onwards, 1977 to 1979 probably is the correct timeframe.

 Variant 2 has a fully printed cover, a printed label and liner notes.
 And it shows more than a dozen previously unreleased photos (also from the Chess archives?).